marwansabry1/port-scanner/README.md

 - Python 3.x
 - pyfiglet module

+# 📘 Lessons Learned
+- Got practical with socket programming and how port scanning works at a low level
+- Thought about out how to handle exceptions like timeouts and hostname errors properly (improving the UI).
+- Realised that scanning sequentially is slow — planning to explore threading (parallel execution/pipelining)
+- Applied my Python and GitHub skills to a working cyber security tool.
+- First step towards building out a full cybersecurity toolset (keep an eye out for more tools and a general tool that includes all the small tools joined together.

 # ⚠️ Disclaimer
 This tool is intended only for educational and authorized testing purposes.
 Do not use it to scan networks without permission.